Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

   1 // capacity of the varargs
 );
 ```
-This gives us the information that the game id is on the 8th position of the `FlagdleGame` struct.
+This gives us the information that the game ID is on the 8th position of the `FlagdleGame` struct.
 Moving further in the function, we see:
 ```c
 current_guess_index = flagdle_game[3];